 Rehabilitation/Replacement of the Ley Creek 42-inch wastewater force main and the Liverpool 18-inch wastewater force main.
 Both force mains have exceeded their expected service life and have resulted in costly emergency repairs and additional regulatory scrutiny.
-The project schedule is driven by a September 2019 Consent Order from NYSDEC.
+The project was initiated under the September 2019 Consent Order from NYSDEC.

-FUNDING SOURCE: Pre-2023 2023 2024 2025 2026 2027 2028 6yr Total Total: Authorized Borrowing 1,950 350 350 2,300 Borrowing to be Authorized 0 10,000 30,000 25,000 5,024 70,024 70,024 Special District Tax 0 TOTALS 1,950 10,350 30,000 25,000 5,024 72,374 72,324
+FUNDING SOURCE: Pre-2024 2024 2025 2026 2027 2028 2029 6yr Total Total: Authorized Borrowing 12,300 15,000 15,000 27,300 Borrowing to be Authorized 0 20,000 25,000 20,000 65,000 65,000 State Aid 0 10,000 10,000 10,000 TOTALS 12,300 25,000 20,000 25,000 20,000 90,000 102,300

 The 42-inch diameter Ley Creek force main is approximately 11,900 feet long (approx. 2.25 miles) and was constructed in 1967.
 The 18- inch diameter Liverpool force main is approximately 17,500 feet long (approx. 3.30 miles) and was constructed in 1960.
 These pipelines serve nearly the entire eastern portion of Onondaga County and support many industrial and commercial entities.
 The expected service life of a pre-stressed concrete pipe is approximated at 50 years and these pipelines have reached or exceeded their expected service life and need to be replaced or rehabilitated.
-The Ley Creek force main has failed 3 times in the past 5 years and the Liverpool force main has experienced several significant failures over the past several decades releasing raw sewage into the environment.
+Both force mains have experienced several significant failures over the past several decades releasing raw sewage into the environment.

-In December 2017 the County Legislature (BR #194) authorized \$2.3 million for the engineering phase of Ley Creek/Liverpool Force Mains Replacement/Rehabilitation.
-A consulting engineer will investigate multiple options for replacement or rehabilitation.
-The investigation will also include evaluation of capacity for future need, land acquisition and the most robust pipe design for the longest service life.
+In December 2017 the County Legislature (BR #195) authorized \$2.3 million for the engineering phase of Ley Creek/Liverpool Force Mains Replacement/Rehabilitation.
+A consulting engineer was hired to evaluate multiple options for replacement or rehabilitation, including evaluation of capacity for future need, land acquisition and the most robust pipe design for the longest service life.
+The final recommendation includes the rehabilitation of the force mains from their respective pump stations up to the central point near the mall, and the construction of a new combined force main through the mall property and on to the Metro campus.
+A design engineer was hired in March of 2019 and design is anticipated to be complete in early 2023.

 To expedite schedule, it is anticipated this Project will be completed in three (3) separate construction contracts (Ley Creek Force Main Rehabilitation, Liverpool Force Main Rehabilitation, and Construction of new Combined Ley Creek/Liverpool Force Main).
-A consulting engineer was hired in March of 2019 and design is anticipated to be complete in early 2023.
-Construction of the three contracts will begin in 2023 and continue through 2026.
+Phase 1, which includes the two rehabilitation contracts, will begin in late 2023 and continue through 2026.
+The third construction contract will likely begin in the Summer 2024.